mariayuyu/auto-marker-label/README.md

 Several packages are necessary for this script, here's how to create a virtual environment if you are using Anaconda and install some packages:

-conda create --name labelling
+conda create --name preprocess

-conda activate labelling
+conda activate preprocess

 conda install python=3.11